-How to Design a Database
+How to Design a Database Using an Entity-Relationship Diagram

-database icons
+how to design a database icons

-Lesson 1 has two parts.
-This is part 1 where we create some student and course data and consider how we can design a database for this data.
+Here is part 1 where we create some student and course data and consider how we can design a database for this data.

 Part 1: Design our student database in this article